andrew749/Muzik/README.md

 Like Popcorntime for music.

-Now with experimental chromecast support.
+Now with experimental chromecast support.Currently can only play song but can't control playback.